navasnseo/hreflang-auditor/README.md

 ## About

-Built by [Navas](https://github.com/), International SEO & GEO consultant specializing in multilingual and multi-search-engine (Google / Baidu / Naver) technical SEO.
+Built by [Navas](https://github.com/), an International SEO Consultant and Expert specializing in multilingual, multi-regional, and semantic search optimization.
+This project was created to help SEO professionals audit hreflang implementations more efficiently.

 ## License